 Most home buyers are looking for a home that’s the perfect fit for their family or lifestyle.
 Therefore, it’s important that real estate agents show clients they are great at matching prospective clients with their dream home.

 The following real estate marketing ideas for agents will assist you in laying a solid foundation for success.
 Not only will these strategies help you market your business, but they will also aid you in establishing credibility and relationships with customers.

 Create a Business Website

 Now more than ever it’s important to have a website for your brand.
-As real estate agents, your website is a home base for your business and contact information.
+As real estate agents, your real estate website is a home base for your business and contact information.
 In addition to providing details on how to get in touch, your business website also provides a space to:

 Develop Video Content

 One of my favorite modern ideas for real estate marketing involves video.
 This form of marketing is especially appealing to the Instagram and TikTok generation.
 However, it is also helpful for older clients who may have mobility issues or health concerns about in person meetings or walkthroughs.
 Or, if children are assisting parents with the process of finding a multi-generational home.

 Producing videos is incredibly easy and affordable thanks to today’s smartphones.
 There are lots of great photo and video-editing apps available for both mobile phones and desktop computers.
 Apps such as Canva provide simple editing tools that allow you to create professional looking videos by simply dragging and dropping video clips and images into place.
 There are even tools for adding text and music for a polished presentation.

 Video marketing is also more effective than other types of media.
 Not only are video messages 40% more likely to be opened, but they are also three times as likely to garner a response.